 - Neurosurgical intervention to remove blood from within the skull cavity, reduce intracranial pressure or decompress injured tissue

 - Endovascular embolization of dural arteriovenous fistulas

 - Endovascular angioplasty with stenting (for carotid stenosis)

 Because stroke touches many disciplines, we have a team of dedicated experts caring for our stroke patients.
 Our team members, who interact with both the patient and family members, include:

-- Neurointerventionalists (comprised of interventional neurologists and interventional radiologists)
+- Neurointerventionalist (comprised of interventional neurology and interventional neuroradiology)